 Problems are more common in the nerves in the hands and feet, which are called peripheral nerves.
 Peripheral nerve damage may lead to tingling in these parts of the body.

+Over time, peripheral nerve damage can lead to movement problems.
 Numbness in the feet and limbs may make it hard for a person to walk without support.
 They may also experience muscle weakness and diminished reflexes.

-Megaloblastic anemia due to vitamin B-12 deficiency may lead to a person feeling fatigued.
+Megaloblastic anemia due to vitamin B12 deficiency

-Anemia puts pressure on the heart to push a higher volume of blood around the body and to do it more quickly.
+A fast heart rate may be a symptom of vitamin B12 deficiency.
+The heart may start to beat faster to make up for the reduced number of RBCs in the body.
 This response is the body’s way of trying to ensure that enough oxygen circulates through all of the body’s systems and reaches all the organs.

 Anyone who is experiencing real difficulty breathing should see a doctor straight away.